elastic/template-kibana-plugin/README.md

 ### [Optional] Get the URL for your Elasticsearch installation

-Elasticsearch is avaialable at `http://localhost:9200`, unless you explicitly changed it in the Elasticsearch config.
+Elasticsearch is available at `http://localhost:9200`, unless you explicitly changed it in the Elasticsearch config.

 ### Start Kibana in development mode with your new plugin included